Twitch0125/Twitch0125.github.io/content/blog/building-for-the-edge.md

 Then there's the plucky fellas at Deno who say "Node.js messed up".
 They've got genuine tech.
 Changes the way you write your JavaScript, or TypeScript to be more precise.
 Though I can't but feel they've entwined themselves in being "pure", and are in the midst of a bonafide identity crisis.

-Any self-respectin' code slinger best take a gander at the smaller up-n-comers like Lagon.
-It's all Open Source, unlike the surly lot mentioned before (though the Cloudflare Gang has graciously released their Worker environment, just don't be thinkin' that they're gonna be accepting yer pull requests over theirs).
-A self hosted Edge Runtime, developed by a community of honest hard working souls, sounds mighty pleasing to me.
-Reminds me of my dear old Vue, bless their heart.
+Any self-respectin' code slinger best take a gander at the smaller up-n-comers like [Lagon](https://github.com/lagonapp/lagon).
+Another Edge Runtime written in Rust, using V8, and is fully open source.

 # It's a different world